bitwarden/help/_articles/miscellaneous/cli.md

 ## Session Management

-After successfully logging in *and* unlocking the CLI a *session key* will be returned.
+After successfully logging in *and* unlocking the CLI, a *session key* will be returned.
 This session key is necessary to perform any commands that require your vault to be unlocked (`list`, `get`, `edit`, etc.).

 ### Environment Variable